Tracey Emin: Neon

 For the Venice Biennale, she produced a series of new purple neon works, for example, Legs I (2007).
 This 2007 series of Legs neon works were directly inspired by the Purple Virgin (2004) watercolour series.
 For example, Legs IV (2007) directly follows the watercolour lines of the Purple Virgin 9 (2004).
 For a joint 2010 exhibition with Paula Rego and Mat Collishaw, she decorated the front of the Foundling Museum with the neon words "Foundlings and fledglings are angels of this earth".

-Emin has donated neon work to auction for charity and in 2007, her neon Keep Me Safe reached the highest price ever made for one of her neon works of over £60,000.
+Emin has donated neon work to auction for charity.
+In 2007, her neon Keep Me Safe piece reached the highest price ever made for one of her neon works, selling for over £60,000.
 A brand new neon piece called With You I Want To Live was shown as part of Emin's You Left Me Breathing exhibition in 2007 at the Gagosian Gallery in Los Angeles.

 In 2018, Emin's largest neon work was displayed at London St Pancras Station, the work called I Want My Time With You hangs below the large central clock in the station.
-In an interview with The Guardian, Emin stated that the work was a message to the rest of europe during the Brexit Crisis.
-Passengers disembarking Eurostar trains from Paris, Brussels, and Amsterdam arrive at the station every day underneath the work.
+In an interview with The Guardian, Emin stated that the work was a message to the rest of Europe during the Brexit Crisis.
+Passengers disembarking Eurostar trains from Paris, Brussels and Amsterdam arrive at the station every day underneath the work.